Eisenmonoxid/S6Patcher/README.md

 ## Linux Support
 The S6Patcher is developed using .NET Framework 4.8 with C# 7.3 and WinForms.
 Linux support has been tested using [Mono](https://www.mono-project.com/download/stable/).
 [libgdiplus](https://www.mono-project.com/docs/gui/libgdiplus/) may also be needed to run the application on your Linux distribution.
+In case the three lua script files are not created, download them from the repository and place them in the folder manually.